David Celentano

-David DuPuy Celentano (born 1951) is a noted epidemiologist and professor who has contributed significantly to the promotion of research on HIV/AIDS and other sexually transmitted infections (STIs).
+David DuPuy Celentano (born 1951) is an epidemiologist and professor whose research focuses on HIV/AIDS and other sexually transmitted infections (STIs).
 He is the Charles Armstrong chair of the Department of Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
-He holds joint appointments with the school’s departments of Health Policy and Management, Health Behavior and Society, and International Health, and the Johns Hopkins University School of Medicine’s Division of Infectious Diseases.
+He holds joint appointments with the school's departments of Health Policy and Management, Health Behavior and Society, and International Health, and the Johns Hopkins University School of Medicine's Division of Infectious Diseases.

 Education and professional experience

 Celentano graduated with a Bachelor of Arts (BA) degree in psychology from Johns Hopkins University in 1972, later earning a Master of Health Science (MHS) degree in mental hygiene (1975) and Doctor of Science (ScD) degree in behavioral sciences (1977) from the Johns Hopkins School of Hygiene and Public Health (now the Bloomberg School of Public Health).
 He began his professional career as an addictions counselor at the University of Maryland Hospital in Baltimore, Maryland, later working as a research specialist for the Maryland Department of Health and Mental Hygiene.
 In 1976, Celentano began working as a research associate in the Office of Health and Manpower Studies, School of Health Services at Johns Hopkins University.

 He returned to the School of Public Health in 1978 as a faculty member in the Department of Behavioral Sciences before becoming the head of the Division of Behavioral Sciences and Health Education in the Department of Health Policy and Management in 1987.
 In 1996, Celentano joined the Department of Epidemiology and three years later, was appointed director of the Infectious Disease track.
 In 2005, Celentano became deputy chairman, later serving as interim chairman from 2008-2009.
 He was appointed as the inaugural Charles Armstrong Chair of the Department of Epidemiology in 2009.